ondat/documentation/solution-troubleshooting-liocheck-FAIL-platform-not-supported-see-previous-error-messages-after-deploying-ondat.md

 ## Root Cause

-The root cause of this issue is due to one or more of the required [Linux-IO (LIO) related kernel modules](https://en.wikipedia.org/wiki/LIO_%28SCSI_target%29) have not been successfully loaded onto the worker nodes were the Ondat daemonset will run.
+The root cause of this issue is due to one or more of the required [Linux-IO (LIO) related kernel modules](https://en.wikipedia.org/wiki/LIO_%28SCSI_target%29) have not been successfully loaded onto the worker nodes where the Ondat daemonset will run.

 ## Resolution

-1. Ensure that the following kernel modules are are loaded onto the worker nodes where an Ondat daemonset pod will run.
+1. Ensure that the following kernel modules are loaded onto the worker nodes where an Ondat daemonset pod will run.

  ```bash
  # Check to see if you can successfully find and list the kernel modules that are required for Ondat to run.